Prambanan: Reconstruction

 As per February 2023, from originally 224 pervara temples, only 6 of them are completely reconstructed: 4 on the eastern side, 1 on the southern side, and 1 on the northern side.
-Two of pervara temples, a corner pervara temple with double porticos on the northeast corner and a pervara temple on the east side, were reconstructed during the Dutch East Indies colonial era circa 1930s.
+Two pervara temples, a corner pervara temple with double porticos on the northeast corner and a pervara temple on the east side, were reconstructed during the Dutch East Indies colonial era circa 1930s.
 The other 4 pervara temples were completed in 2015, 2017, 2019 and 2021, respectively.
 Most of the smaller shrines are now visible only in their foundations.
 The restoration of pervara temples will be carried out in stages.
 If all of 224 pervara temples are to be restored completely, it will take at least 200 years, since an anastylosis reconstruction of one pervara temple takes approximately 8 to 12 months to complete.

 Prambanan night view from the Trimurti open-air stage.

 In the early 1990s, the government removed the market that had sprung up near the temple and redeveloped the surrounding villages and rice paddies as an archaeological park.
 The park covers a large area, from Yogyakarta-Solo main road in the south, encompassing the whole Prambanan complex, the ruins of Lumbung and Bubrah temples, and as far as the Sewu temple compound in the north.
 In 1992, the Indonesian government created a State-owned Limited Liability Enterprise (Persero), named "PT Taman Wisata Candi Borobudur, Prambanan, dan Ratu Boko."
 This enterprise is the authority for the park management of Borobudur Prambanan Ratu Boko and the surrounding region.
 Prambanan is one of the most visited tourist attractions in Indonesia.

 The Trimurti open-air and indoor stages on the west side of the temple, across the Opak River, were built to stage the ballet of the traditional Ramayana epic.
 This traditional Javanese dance is the centuries-old dance of the Javanese court.
 Since the 1960s, it has been performed every full moon night in the Prambanan temple.
 Since then, Prambanan has become one of the major archaeological and cultural tourism attractions in Indonesia.